leeyoungseung/lambda-crud-api/lambda-crud-api/docs/DEPLOYMENT_GUIDE.md

 # Lambda CRUD API Deployment Guide

 This guide provides step-by-step instructions for deploying the Lambda CRUD API to AWS.
+The guide assumes you have downloaded the source code from the GitHub repository.

 ## Table of Contents